TimCoates/SMSPMock/readme.md

 ***NB:*** The embedded Requirements Pack also describes a lot more details of the SMSP interface.

+***NB:*** The serverless.yml file included here takes advantage of serverless-domain-manager, this allows us to retain a sensible URL see [this article](https://serverless.com/blog/serverless-api-gateway-domain/) for details on how to take advantage of this.

 ### Code Example

-Once deployed, the service provides a Web homepage at e.g. https://something.something/prod/Homepage as well as offering a SOAP interface at e.g. https://something.something/prod/service
+Once deployed, the service provides a Web homepage at e.g. https://something.something/prod/ as well as offering a SOAP interface at e.g. https://something.something/prod/service

 Standard SMSP SOAP requests can be made against the interface [some details here.](https://developer.nhs.uk/library/systems/nhs-digital-smsp-pds/).